izivkov/CasioGShockSmartSync/README.md

 ## Announcements

-We have now completed the migration to Jetpack Compose nad Material 3 design.
+We have now completed the migration to [Jetpack Compose](https://developer.android.com/compose) and Material 3 design.

 ## What is it?
 I think we can do better than the official Casio G-Shock App!
 This app provides the following extra features: